Gastroesophageal Reflux Disease

 How is Gastroesophageal Reflux Disease diagnosed?

-When a patient experiences common symptoms of gastroesophageal reflux disease, namely heartburn and/or acid regurgitation, additional tests prior to starting treatment are typically unnecessary.
-If symptoms do not respond to treatment, or if other symptoms such as weight loss, trouble swallowing or internal bleeding are present, additional testing may be necessary.
+When a patient experiences common digestive symptoms of gastroesophageal reflux disease, namely heartburn and/or acid regurgitation, additional tests before starting treatment are typically unnecessary.
+If symptoms do not respond to treatment, or if other symptoms such as weight loss, trouble swallowing, or internal bleeding are present, additional endoscopy procedures and testing may be necessary.

 A biopsy of tissue may be done using an instrument similar to tweezers.
 Obtaining a biopsy does not cause pain or discomfort.